The “C” Word

 Then I had to relearn Lightroom.

 I never forgot those splashes and blobs of magnificent colors while I was regaining my sight.
-Colors and contrast are now my focus and I find peace and solitude in the Great Outdoors...
+Colors and contrast are now my focus, and I find peace and solitude in the Great Outdoors, leading me to Expressive Nature.

-I recently moved to Columbus, Ohio to be near my daughter.
+I recently moved to Columbus, Ohio, to be near my daughter.
 I will be exploring the parks and wilderness in central Ohio.